-The most recent actuarial valuation of present value of the defined benefit obligation for gratuity were carried out as at 31 March 2020.
+The most recent actuarial valuation of present value of the defined benefit obligation for gratuity were carried out as at 31 March 2021.
 The present value of the defined benefit obligations and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.

-A. Based on the actuarial valuation obtained in this respect, the following table sets out the status of the gratuity plan and the amounts recognised in the Company's financial
+A. Based on the actuarial valuation obtained in this respect, the following table sets out the status of the gratuity plan and the amounts recognised in the Company's financial statements as at balance sheet date:

-Net defined benefit (asset)/liability Gratuity (unfunded) Total employee benefit liabilities Non-current
+Net defined benefit (asset)/ilability Gratuity (unfunded) Total employee benefit liabilities

-Current
+Non-current Current